Morgan Stanley's Fleming says lending is key to boosting margin

-Dec 4 (Reuters) - The main reason Morgan Stanley’s wealth management profits lag competitors is because the firm does not have as big of a lending business, Greg Fleming, the head of Morgan Stanley’s wealth division said at an investor conference on Tuesday.
+(Reuters) - The main reason Morgan Stanley’s (MS.N) wealth management profits lag competitors is because the firm does not have as big of a lending business, Greg Fleming, the head of Morgan Stanley’s wealth division said at an investor conference on Tuesday.

 Morgan Stanley is focused on offering mortgages, tailored loans, securities-based lending and other lines of credit to high net worth clients to catch up to rivals, Fleming said.